La Estrecha – The narrowest building in Europe

 #uniquedestinations

-Several European cities claim to have the narrowest building in Europe, like the house at Oude Hoogstraat 22 in Amsterdam or a tiny kebab shop in Bratislava, but the narrowest one could actually be found in the centre of the atmospheric Old Town (Ciutat Vella) in Valencia (Spain) and it is called La Estrecha, which means “the narrow one”.
+Several European cities claim to have the narrowest building in Europe, such as the house at Oude Hoogstraat 22 in Amsterdam or a tiny kebab shop in Bratislava, but the narrowest one can be found in the centre of the atmospheric Old Town (Ciutat Vella) in Valencia (Spain) and is called La Estrecha, which means ‘the narrow one’.

-The building is at no 6 of Plaza Loppe de Vega, a wonderful square with many colourful buildings, shops, cafes, tapas bars and the church of Santa Catalina.
-It is very easy not to notice this five-story house painted a vivid red, which could easily be considered just part of the adjoining buildings.
-Its facade is 107 centimeters, while the building in Amsterdam has a 101 centimeters wide facade but its interior is actually wider.
-In this way, La Estrecha is in fact the narrowest building as a whole, with only one room on each floor.
+The building is located at Plaza Loppe de Vega, No. 6.
+It’s a beautiful square with numerous colourful houses, shops, cafes, tapas bars, and the Santa Catalina Church.
+It’s easy to overlook this five-story mansion painted bright red, which could easily be mistaken for one of the neighbouring structures.
+Its facade is 107 centimetres, but the Amsterdam building has a 101 centimetre facade but a bigger interior.
+In this way, La Estrecha is the narrowest building overall, with only one room on each story.

-The building was originally constructed as a family house.
-According to the locals, the woman who used to live here had to dress in the street on the day of Communion, because, with the traditional fallera dress put on, she could not pass through the door.
-The house inside had two small beds, a cot, a small kitchen stuck to the wall and a table with two chairs.
-Apparently, houses in the area were used to be taxed according to the size of their facades and so the family who built this house found a way to lower their tax payment.
+The structure was initially built as a family home.
+According to the locals, the woman who used to reside here had to dress in the street for Communion.
+Because she couldn’t pass through the door wearing the traditional fallera outfit.
+The house inside included two little beds, a cot, a small kitchen attached to the wall, and a table with two seats.
+It appears that houses in the area were taxed based on the size of their facades.
+As a result, the family that built this house found a means to reduce their tax bill.

-The ground floor was first used as a jewelry shop, owned by the family who lived here, and afterward had housed a newspaper kiosk, a gift shop and a vending machine, while the upper floors were rented to prostitutes and people for extramarital affairs.
+The ground level was originally utilised as a jewellery store run by the family who resided here.
+Later, it held a newspaper kiosk, a gift shop, and a vending machine.
+At the same time, the upper floors were rented to prostitutes and those having extramarital affairs.

-Today (April 2020) the entrance and the ground floor of the building is part of the tapas bar next door, called Tasquita La Estrecha, which has demolished the wall that separated them.
-The owners have kept the original flooring intact and have a collection of pictures of the interior of the house as it once was, while the upper floors have been joined internally with the next building in apartments.
+Today (April 2020) the entrance and the ground floor of the building is part of the tapas bar next door.
+It is called Tasquita La Estrecha and has demolished the wall that separated them.
+The owners have kept the original flooring intact.
+They also have a collection of pictures of the interior of the house as it once was.
+The upper floors have been joined internally with the next building in apartments.

 La Estrecha is a curious tourist attraction and not very well-known.
 However, it is becoming more and more popular with tourists, while the citizens of Valencia tend to ignore it.